 The new workflow includes more patient details like recent appointment information and height, weight (height and weight data entry is required for pediatric patients per NCPDP).
 DrChrono pulls the latest measurements to include in the prescription.

 You can also click on the View Patient Info button.
-For eRx, you can adjust refills and approve the prescription.
+For eRx, you can adjust total fills and approve the prescription.

 Another new feature is: a patient's address must be recorded in the chart to send a prescription.